-156. The licence holder would also be obliged to submit an Annual Report containing any information required by the licence.
+157. The licence holder is also be obliged to submit an Annual Report containing any information required by the licence.

-157. There are also provisions that would enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 5, below).
+158. There are also provisions that would enable the Regulator to obtain information from the licence holder relating to the progress of the commercial release (see Section 4, below).